-The Office will administer area and multi-dwelling unit (MDU) challenges for challenge types A and T. An area challenge reverses the burden of proof for availability and technology if a defined number of challenges for a particular category, across all challengers, have been submitted for a provider.
-Thus, the provider receiving an area challenge or MDU must demonstrate that it meets the availability and technology requirement, respectively, for all (served) locations within the area or all units within an MDU.
+The Office will administer area and multi-dwelling unit (MDU) challenges for challenge types A, S, L, D, and T. An area challenge reverses the burden of proof for availability, speed, latency, data caps and technology if a defined number of challenges for a particular category, across all challengers, have been submitted for a provider.
+Thus, the provider receiving an area challenge or MDU must demonstrate that it meets the availability, speed, latency, data cap and technology requirement, respectively, for all (served) locations within the area or all units within an MDU.
 The provider may use any of the permissible rebuttals listed above.